 1. Mollie Katzen’s Sesame Noodles (Adapted from The Enchanted Broccoli Forest)

 I have been making this famous Mollie Katzen recipe from the Moosewood collections for more than half my life.
 And it still holds up as a classic.

 When I was barely 20 years old, I started doing kitchen prep work for a woman who had a very small catering operation running at the Carnegie-Mellon University campus in Pittsburgh.
 We would make vegetarian lunches daily and sell them at the Fine Arts college.

-This one was always a hit for the students, faculty — and me, too!
+This one was always a hit with the students, faculty — and me!
 I had never tasted peanut butter on noodles before and it rocked my world.
 It still does, every time I make it.

 This dish is so simple and easy to make and always hits the spot.
 I go heavy on the red chili flakes and you can’t go wrong with adding crisped tofu atop.
 There are always lots of leftovers, even if you go in for a second helping.

 2. Vegan Black Bean Stuffed Sweet Potatoes With Coconut Sour Cream and Guacamole